-Venture beyond the shaker to a spice farm to sample the best “Spice Island” has to offer.
-After exploring a nearby village, head to the home of a local cassava farmer for a Swahili cooking lesson and lunch of freshly-farmed produce.
+Go beyond the shaker to a spice farm in Zanzibar, and sample the best that the “Spice Island” has to offer.
+Explore a nearby village, and then head to the home of a local cassava farmer for a Swahili cooking lesson and lunch of freshly-farmed produce.

 What to Expect

-Begin your Zanzibar food tour at the source – a local spice farm.
-Here, you’ll get a chance to taste seasonal samples and learn local farming techniques.
-Think Zanzibar only farms spices?
-Think again!
-On top of your spicy favorites like cinnamon, cardamom, ginger, nutmeg, chilli, vanilla, saffron, and curry, they also cultivate pineapples, jackfruits, lemons, limes, oranges, pomelos, durians, and coconuts which you may get to taste straight from the tree!
+Begin at the source of the island's culinary reputation with a visit to a local spice farm.
+Taste seasonal samples and learn about the local farming techniques.
+On top of spicy favorites like cinnamon, cardamom, ginger, nutmeg, chili, vanilla, saffron and curry, the island also cultivates pineapples, jackfruits, lemons, limes, oranges, pomelos, durians and coconuts.
+Benefit from the chance to taste some straight from the tree!

-The Zanzibar tour will end with a tasty Swahili lunch, including the dish you prepared as well as spiced rice, bananas, and local in-season produce.
-Feeling satisfied, head back to Stone Town.
-On your way, make sure to ask your local guide about other off-the-beaten-path adventures in Zanzibar.
+End with a tasty Swahili lunch, including the dish you prepared, as well as spiced rice, bananas and local in-season produce.
+Journey back to Stone Town with a full belly and sense of complete satisfaction.
+Ask your guide about other off-the-beaten-path adventures in Zanzibar.